nikg-04/casinocoin-dev-portal/content/tutorial-casinocoinapi-beginners-guide.md

 ## Use NPM to install CasinocoinAPI and dependencies

-CasinocoinAPI uses the newest version of JavaScript, ECMAScript 6 (also known as ES2015).
-To use the new features of ECMAScript 6, CasinocoinAPI depends on [Babel-Node](https://babeljs.io) and its ES2015 presets.
-You can use `npm` to install CasinocoinAPI and these dependencies together.
+CasinocoinAPI uses the newest version of JavaScript, ECMAScript 6 (also known as ES2015) supported by Node 8+.

 #### 1. Create a new directory for your project